Bike Orlando

 St. Cloud Lakefront Park features a two-mile recreational trail along the south shore of East Lake Tohopekaliga.
 The 12-foot wide trail is an easy ride with access to park amenities including a marina, fishing piers, swimming beach, restaurant, picnic tables, and playground.
 The trail links to the growing network of trails giving users access to downtown and other areas of the city.

 From the West Loop Pavilion parking area and going west, the Lakefront Park Trail narrows and runs 1/10 mile to Columbia St. where the Fortune-Lakeshore Multi-Use Trail begins.
 The 10-foot trail runs roadside with a grass buffer.
-This is not a destination recreational trail, but a good local connector.
+This is not a destination recreational biking trail, but a good local connector between St. Cloud and Kissimmee.

 The trail starts on the east side of E. Lakeshore Blvd. through a residential area along the lake - there are no crossroads on this side, but driveways so be careful.
 At Brown Chapel Road link to the Kissimmee-St. Cloud Connector.
-The trail then crosses a bridge over the St. Cloud (C-31) Canal (6/10 mile).
+The trail then crosses a bridge over the C-31 Canal, entering Kissimmee.(7/10 mile)

 Past the bridge, the trail runs lakeside along a wetland with no homes or driveways for about 6/10 mile.
 We ended our ride here, where residences resume lakeside.